Search This Blog

 When 90s Sitcoms Went to Disney World

-Then our trips became sporadic, as my parents mixed in a few places that THEY wanted to go.
+Then, our trips became sporadic, as my parents mixed in a few places that THEY wanted to go.
 Then, of course, there was that last Disney trip as a family right before I went off to college.
-My older brother had such a nasty sour attitude from not being able to spend his final spring break the way he wanted to that he ruined it for all of us.
-Funny enough, though, if you ask him about it now, it was his favorite trip of all time and he doesn't remember being so moody.
+My older brother had such a sour attitude from not being able to spend his final spring break the way he wanted to that he ruined it for all of us.
+Funny enough, though, if you ask him about it now, it was his favorite trip of all time, and he doesn't remember being so moody.

-My parents always emphasized the importance of vacations.
-They would always save their money to give us the experience and memories of vacation time rather than name-brand sneakers, frequent trips to the movie theater, or that big screen TV that some of our neighbors and friends would always have.
-I've often thought back on all of those airplane rides and hotels in Orlando and figure it's one of the main reasons I've always wanted to be an airline pilot.
+I've often thought back on all of those airplane rides and hotels in Orlando and figured it's one of the main reasons I've always wanted to be an airline pilot.
 To be totally honest, I still get a kick out of landing in Orlando and seeing the happy faces of children and adults all decked out in Disney swag as they start their Disney vacation.
-Of course, the group getting on the plane to go back home look run down and wore out, but that's half the fun of visiting Uncle Mickey and Aunt Minnie.
+Of course, the group getting on the plane to go back home looks run down and worn out, but that's half the fun of visiting Uncle Mickey and Aunt Minnie.

 My wife and I are still big Disney people.
 We've gone several times since meeting back in 2004, including squeezing a quick visit to the Magic Kingdom at the end of our honeymoon when our cruise ended early.
 We're eagerly looking forward to taking our Mickey Mouse-obsessed daughter to meet them in person when she's old enough to remember it.

-When we were home, I was also a kid who watched a lot of television and I was excited to notice a trend amongst the Friday night TGIF sitcoms of the 90s.
+When we were home, I was also a kid who watched a lot of television, and I was excited to notice a trend amongst the Friday night TGIF sitcoms of the 90s.

 Eventually, they went to Disney World.